runspired/igniter/README.md

 const buffer = igniter.buffer(function(deadline, isAboutToRender) {
   /*
   .. do some of what you need ..
   .. this function will be run asap using `requestIdleCallback` ..
-  .. until buffer.pause() is called ..
+  .. until buffer.stop() is called ..
-  .. a paused buffer can be resumed via buffer.resume() ..
+  .. a stopped buffer can be resumed via buffer.start() ..
   */
 }, { timeout: 16, allowFinishBeforeRender: true });